Hudson River School review at the New Britain Museum of American Art

 New Britain, Connecticut

-"The Boating Party" by George W. Waters
+Hudson River School – “The Boating Party” by George Wellington Waters

 The Boating Party ca. 1870s